aws-samples/serverless-patterns/ses-lambda-sam/README.md

    ```

-2. Make a note of `ReceivingEmailAddress` from the `sam deploy` output and send email to that email id.
-Send an email to this Id.
+2. Make a note of `ReceivingEmailAddress` from the `sam deploy` output and send email to that email address.

-3. You should see logline similar to following in the Lambda function log:
+3. You should see logline similar to following in the Lambda function log.
+You may have to wait a few seconds to see the logs:
    ```bash
      Received email from {your-email} with subject {your-email-subject}
    ```